-122. This policy was adopted on 27 April 2023.
-It becomes operative on 1 June 2023 and will remain in effect until a new contributions policy is adopted by the council.
+122. This policy was adopted in line with the Auckland Council's LTP 2018-2028.
+It becomes operative on 1 January 2019 and will remain in effect until a new Contributions Policy is adopted by the Council.

 Schedule 1 - Activities to be funded by development contributions